ledeprogram/courses/platforms/README.md

 **In Class:**

-Cathy: distributions, bias, lying with graphs, and experiments.
+First, Suresh Naidu guest lectures on speech patterns in economics.

+Next, some students give their pitches.

-Josh: anonymization (part 1)
+Then, Josh talks about anonymization (part 1)

 ***Reading:*** How to Lie with Statistics (as much as you can), Cartoon Guide to Statistics (take a look)